seandevs/robot_contract/README.md

 ```

 ### Fight Contract
 This is the contract for setting up a fight and allowing users to bet on it.
+Below are some example functions.

 Instantiate contract in the console.
 ```